jcerdenia/cerdenia.com/README.md

 # music.cerdenia.com

-My personal music website at [music.cerdenia.com](https://music.cerdenia.com) containing a detailed list of works with audio samples, program notes, perusal scores, a biography and photographs, press items, and events.
+My personal music website at [cerdenia.com](https://music.cerdenia.com) containing a detailed list of works with audio samples, program notes, perusal scores, a biography and photographs, press items, and events.

-Built with Next.js, written in TypeScript, and deployed on Vercel.
+Built with Next.js, written in TypeScript, and deployed with Vercel.

 ## Running Locally